paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-016-lighthouses.md

 Repeal effective first day of third month after approval by President [Aug.
 4, 1949], see section 19 of act Aug.
 4, 1949, set out as an Effective Date note preceding chapter 1 of Title 14, Coast Guard.

-<a id="section-737-738"></a>
+<a id="section-737"></a>
-## § 737, 738.
-Omitted
+## § 737.
+Repealed.
+Pub.
+L. 117–263, div.
+K, title CXVIII, § 11808(a)(8), Dec.
+23, 2022, 136 Stat.
+4165

 ### Statutory Notes

-#### Codification
-Section 737, act May 14, 1908, ch.
+Section, act May 14, 1908, ch.
 168, § 4, 35 Stat.
 162, as affected by act June 17, 1910, ch.
 301, § 6, 36 Stat.
 538, related to maintenance of anchorage buoys in New York and Philadelphia harbors.
-See [section 472 of this title](./chapter-010-anchorage-grounds-and-harbor-regulations-generally.md#section-472).
+See [section 548 of Title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section548&num=0&edition=prelim), Coast Guard.

+<a id="section-738"></a>
+## § 738.
+Repealed.
+Pub.
+L. 117–263, div.
+K, title CXVIII, § 11808(a)(9), Dec.
+23, 2022, 136 Stat.
+4165

+### Statutory Notes

-Section 738, act June 5, 1920, ch.
+Section, acts June 5, 1920, ch.
 235, § 1, 41 Stat.
-880, provided that the Lighthouse Service should cooperate with the Coast Guard in marking certain anchorage grounds.
+880; Aug.
+4, 1949, ch.
+393, § 20, 63 Stat.
+563, provided that the Lighthouse Service should cooperate with the Coast Guard in marking certain anchorage grounds.
+The provision comprising this section may have already been repealed by section 20 of act Aug.
+4, 1949, which Act enacted Title 14, Coast Guard.
+The table of repealed laws in that section did not include this Code section, but it did refer to the Act provision comprising this section in a footnote.
 The Lighthouse Service was consolidated in the Coast Guard by Reorg.
 Plan No. II of 1939, § 2(a), eff.
 July 1, 1939, 4 F.R.
 2731, 53 Stat.
 1432, set out in the Appendix to Title 5, Government Organization and Employees.

 <a id="section-739-to-740b"></a>